 Nevertheless, the foam may not be fully cured after this time.
 The foam is generally fully cured after 24 hours.

 One of the great advantages of PU foam is its very short curing time.
-After only a short time the material is cured and can be cut.
+After only a short time, the material is cured and can be cut.
 PU foam also impresses with its very good thermal insulation properties.
 It can be easily painted or plastered over.
-Cured foam does not rot, is rot-resistant and is very resistant to external influences in general.
+Cured foam does not rot and is very resistant to external influences in general.